mpacione/figma-sync/docs/getting-started.md

 npx figma-sync wizard --project-root /path/to/your-next-app
 ```

+Note: This command assumes the figma-sync CLI is already installed or linked (see **Section 2** below).
+If you used `npm link` from this repo, you can also run it as `figma-sync wizard --project-root /path/to/your-next-app`.

 The wizard will:

 - Check that your app folder has a `figma-sync.config.json` file (and create a starter one if needed).